sleepymalc/pbb.wtf/content/posts/Marta/index.md

 ## Conclusion

-Overall, I think [Marta](https://marta.sh/) provides excellent customization abilities, while still easy enough for simple use.
+Overall, I think [Marta](https://marta.sh/) provides excellent customization abilities, while still being easy enough for simple use.
 If you think you need an extra boost of productivity, or even just want to try out new applications, [Marta](https://marta.sh/) is definitely worth giving a shot!

 ## Alternatives